landarskiy/reuse/README.md

 }
 ```

-Each RecyclerItemViewType should be annotated via `@ViewType` annotation.
-This annotation inform compiler that it should create data builder for this view type with specified Entry.
+Each `RecyclerItemViewType` should be annotated via `@ViewType` annotation.
+This annotation inform compiler that it should create data builder for this view type with specified entry.

-You can specify scope for group some RecyclerItemViewType in specific data builder use `scopes` annotation parameter:
+You can specify scope for group some `RecyclerItemViewType` in specific data builder use `scopes` annotation parameter:

 ```kotlin
 @ViewType(scopes = ["text_scope", "preview_scope"])